mrghg/agage-archive/notes.md

 ## File format
 The ALE/GAGE files were created by Derek Cunnold and his team at Georgia Tech (GA Tech.) in the early 1990s.
 These data were all converted from earlier scales to the Scripps Institution of Oceanography (SIO) 1993 scale (SIO-93; see Cunnold et al., 1994 and Prinn et al., 2000).

-Data are in *local time* at each site.
+Data are in *local time* (no daylight savings time applied) at each site.
 One file per site, per month.

 Columns refer to: